randy-tarasevich/shoreline-web-solutions/src/content/posts/post-3.md

 Your email address is part of your first impression.
 Every time you send an email, you're either reinforcing your professional brand or undermining it.
 A branded email address costs just a few dollars a month but communicates that you're serious about your business, trustworthy, and established.

-For small businesses competing along the Connecticut shoreline—from Westbrook to Old Saybrook to Niantic—these small details add up to create a professional presence that helps you stand out from competitors who haven't invested in their brand infrastructure.
+For small businesses competing along the Connecticut shoreline—from Westbrook to Old Saybrook to Mystic—these small details add up to create a professional presence that helps you stand out from competitors who haven't invested in their brand infrastructure.

 The question isn't whether you can afford a branded email address.
 It's whether you can afford to keep using a generic one.

 ---

 **Need help setting up professional email for your business?** Shoreline Web Solutions can help you establish a complete branded online presence, from custom websites to professional email systems.
-[Contact us](/contact) to learn more about our services for Connecticut shoreline businesses.
+[Contact us](/contact) to learn more about our services for small to medium-sized businesses.